 Chemicals such as hydraulic oil may also be used.
 Because this project would use petroleum products and possibly other potentially hazardous industrial chemicals, there is the potential for release of small amounts of contaminants into the air, water, or soil.
 Although not anticipated, there is a potential for spills when using chemicals or fueling equipment.
 In the event of a spill, notify facility PEL.
 If the PEL cannot be contacted, report the release to the Spill Notification Team (208-241-6400).
-Clean up the spill and turn over spill cleanup materials to WGS.
+Clean up the spill and turn over spill cleanup materials to WGS, or otherwise manage and dispose of the waste in accordance with all applicable federal, state, and local laws, codes, and regulations.